Building & Deployment#

 })

-Run your built JavaScript through the JSRunner before making a Unity build.
+Run npm run build and verify your app works in the Editor before making a Unity build.

-• Check Unity Console for build processor messages
+Watch the Unity Console for build processor messages:

 const isWebGL = typeof window !== "undefined"